 A variety of metals used for the construction of parts found in unmanned systems can be photochemically etched, including:

-These metals are used for their high-strength, durability, corrosion resistance, and thermal and electrical conductivity properties.
+These metals are used for their high strength, durability, corrosion resistance, and thermal and electrical conductivity properties.

 The photochemical machining process uses a strong caustic chemical and a photoresist to define selective material removal.
 It etches unprotected areas of the metal surface to create intricate designs with complex geometries.

 Regardless of the metal selected, chemical etching offers several advantages compared to other fabrication processes and answers the demand for low-cost, burr-free parts.
-Intricate parts that are impractical to machine because of the hardness or brittleness of the work material can be produced with ease by chemical etching.
+Intricate parts that are impractical to machine, because of the hardness or brittleness of the work material, can be produced with ease by chemical etching.

 Additional Assets of Chemical Etching for Unmanned Systems

-The challenges that can arise fabricating complex parts using traditional metal machining methods can be solved with chemical etching.
+The challenges that can arise when fabricating complex parts using traditional metal machining methods can be solved with chemical etching.
 Other advantages the process provides, include:

 - Fabrication of magnetically soft materials while retaining optimum permeability.